GPGTools/GPGKeychainAccess/Readme.md

 ```

 ### Install
-To copy GPG Keychain Access into the Applications folder.
+To copy GPG Keychain into the Applications folder.
 ```bash
 make install
 ```